mclarkson/obdi-saltconfigserver/README.md

 #### GIT Versioning

-Saved on each server as the grain, version.
+Saved on each server as the grain: version.

 environment_\<semantic-version\>